-The President Judge may adopt a local rule, pursuant to the procedures of Rule 121, limiting the authority granted by the commission to juvenile probation officers.
+The President Judge may adopt a local rule, pursuant to the procedures of Rule 121 and-pa.R.J.A.No.103(d), limiting the authority granted by the commission to juvenile probation officers.
 In determining whether to limit the authority of juvenile probation officers, the President Judge should consider the training and experience necessary to perform the various duties as provided in this rule.
 For example, the President Judge may choose to prohibit juvenile probation officers from taking a child into protective custody who is believed to be in imminent danger from his or her surroundings, but who is not under the court's supervision as a delinquent or dependent child.
 See 42 Pa.C.S. § 6324.